If you’re buying a home, you might be wondering about the home inspection process.

 - asbestos (especially in older homes),

-- roof that needs replacing,
+- a roof that needs replacing,

 - broken water heater,